turbot/powerpipe-mod-imdb/README.md

-# IMDB Movie Data Analysis Mod for PowerPipe
+# IMDB Movie Insights Mod for PowerPipe

 Analyze movie ratings, budgets, and box office performance data using SQLite and PowerPipe.

 ![imdb_dashboard_page](https://github.com/turbot/powerpipe-mod-imdb/assets/78197905/40d9dcc6-e33f-4acd-8f22-439b3bec514e)

+## Overview

+Dashboards can help answer questions like:

+- How many movies are present in the database?
+- What is the average worldwide earnings from the movies?
+- What is the average domestic earnings from the movies?
+- What are the top rated movies by IMDB?

 ## Getting Started